adunc7/adunc7/README.md

 🧑‍🏫 Team Mentor - 2025 NOAA Satellites Hackathon

-🤝 Collaboration: Participant, Urban Futures: Co-creating the Future of Climate Resilience in NYC.
+🤝 Community Collaboration: Participant, Urban Futures: Co-creating the Future of Climate Resilience in NYC.
-Presented by LEAP NSF Center and American Museum of Natural History in collaboration with Starr Whitehouse Architects and Planners and NVIDIA.
+Presented by NSF Sciencte & Technology Center for Learning the Earth with Artificial Intelligence and Physics and American Museum of Natural History in collaboration with Starr Whitehouse Architects and Planners and NVIDIA.